bitcoinheiro/btc-sweep/README.md

 # **Bitcoin Offline Sweeper 🧹**

 This utility is designed for high-security environments, allowing users to compose and sign simple Sweep Bitcoin transactions from WIF keys on air-gapped/offline hardware for future broadcasting.
 This tool is specially useful for Bitcoin users that have paper wallets and don't find a solution to sweep their funds into a new wallet.
-Don't trust, verify.
-And if you want you can also verify and compile your own APK using Android Studio and the source available on the APK_source folder.
+The release APK is unsigned for testing purpose only.
+If you want to use it for your funds without trusting, you can verify and compile your own APK using Android Studio and the source available on the APK_source folder.
 Don't trust, verify.

 **⚠️ WARNING**: Private keys grant total control over your funds.
 Only use this tool in a trusted, malware-free environment.
 Always verify destination addresses twice.